Poompavai: Plot

 Poompavai is the daughter of Sivanesan Chettiar, a jeweller based in Mylai.
 Her cruel stepmother Ponnammal despises her and plots against her.
 Poompavai devotes herself to worshipping the Hindu god Shiva.
 One day, Shiva appears before her father in the guise of a sadhu, and gives him a ruby, which he decides to embed in a crown that the chieftain of Mylai has ordered him to make.
 But to his dismay, Sivanesan realises that his daughter has already given the ruby to a sadhu seeking alms.
 The chieftain refuses to believe this, and banishes Sivanesan and his family.

 The banished family meet Thirugnanar Sambandar, a saint to whom Poompavai is attracted.
 However, he orders her not to indulge in such desires and instead seek divine knowledge.
 After learning of Sambandar's powers, the chieftain of Mylai forgives Sivanesan's family and reinstates them.
 Not too long after, Poompavai dies after being bitten by a snake.
 A shocked Sivanesan rushes to Sambandar, who successfully resurrects her.
-Poompavai again asks him to marry her, but Sambandar says that having given her life, he is now like her father.
+Poompavai again asks him to marry her, but Sambandar says that having given her life, she is now like a daughter to her.
 Instead, he gives her divine knowledge, so she becomes his devotee.